MapRock/TimeMolecules/tutorials/time_molecules_hook/readme.md

 Events that happen in the world are the result of upstream events and precede a number of downstream events, some bigger than others, perhaps all seemingly inconsequential, some perhaps disaterous.
 It order to analyze the effect:

-1. Knowledge graphs (where the event is part of the ontology of the KG) can link the event to other phenomenon, particularly goals and risks we wish to avoid.
+1. Knowledge graphs (where events are included as part of the ontology of the KG) can link the event to other phenomenon, particularly goals and risks we wish to avoid.
 2. Prolog scripts can estimate the probability of risks based on contemporary events.
+Note that Bayesian Conditional Probabilities act as a lighter, faster detection of probability (like System 1), where we could corroborate with deeper deductive capability of Prolog.

 Let's look at an example.
 A login event is not just a login event.